-- A. Set a purpose for reading by activating prior (experience) and background (content) knowledge. - B. Compare and contrast the point of view from which different stories are narrated, including the difference between first-and third-person narratives. - C. Compare and contrast stories in the same genre (e.g., mysteries and adventure stories) on their approaches to similar themes and topics.
+- A. Set a purpose for reading by activating prior (experience) and background (content) knowledge. - B. Compare and contrast the point of view from which different stories are narrated, including the difference between first-and third-person narratives. - C. Compare and contrast details in paired literary and informational nonfiction texts including their treatment of similar themes, topics, and patterns of events.